Target and Publish Mobile Flows

 - Mobile experiences can be set to trigger based on in-app event activity :

 - Triggering a Flow “When an event occurs” → Events are actions your users do in the app, it’s a great option to trigger a mobile Flow based on user behavior.
 Events can be targeted once the Appcues SDK is installed and initialized.

-To learn more about how screen and event names are sent to Appcues, head to our mobile debugger article
+To learn more about how event names are sent to Appcues, head to our mobile debugger article

 - Targeting by screens is a very common use case for mobile modals, it’s similar to “page targeting” in Appcues web.